Best daily deals

 Also, take note of the updated version from the XB series, the Sony WH-XB910N.

-Bass lovers will feel these headphones rattle their skulls, but you can also tame the bass response from the in-app EQ if it’s a bit much at times.
+Bass lovers will feel these headphones rattle their skulls, but you can also tame the bass response from the in-app EQ if it’s a bit much.
 Anyone considering Beats which are known for bass.
-Beats may have the branding but they lack many other features like good noise canceling, NFC pairing, and high-quality codecs.
+Beats may have the branding but lacks features like good noise canceling NFC pairing and high-quality codecs.

 How is the Sony WH-XB900N built?